Enforcement Acts: Aftermath

-As a response to the act, Klansmen in South Carolina were put on trial in front of juries made up of mainly blacks.
+As a response to the act, Klansmen in South Carolina were put on trial in front of juries made up of mainly African Americans.
 Amos T. Akerman was largely involved with the prosecutions of the Klansmen.
 He worked to make America aware of Klan violence and how much of a problem it was becoming.
 His work led to trials and to jail sentences of a few hundred Klan members.
 Many others who were put on trial either fled or were only given a warning.
 By 1872, the Klan as an organization had been officially broken.

-Enforcement Acts were a series of acts, but it was not until the Ku Klux Klan Act of 1871, the third Enforcement Act, that their regulations to protect blacks, and to enforce the Fourteenth and Fifteenth Amendment to the United States Constitution were really enforced and followed.
+The Enforcement Acts were a series of acts, but it was not until the Ku Klux Klan Act of 1871, the third Enforcement Act, that their regulations to protect black Americans, and to enforce the Fourteenth and Fifteenth Amendment to the United States Constitution were appreciably enforced and followed.
 It was only after the creation of the third Enforcement Act that trials were conducted, and perpetrators were convicted for any crimes they had committed in violation of the Enforcement Acts.